simonswiss/baby-names-react-hooks/LESSONS.md

 ### 11. Make components reusable in React with a flexible props API

-In this lesson, we abstract a single `name` item into its own component, and consider what props it should receive to make it reusable in different use cases.
+In this lesson, we abstract a reusable `NamesList` component, that will render the same JSX in two different scenarios.
+We keep the logic of the onClick event outside of the component, and pass it as a callback prop.

 ### 12. Chain Array methods in JavaScript to break down complex Array manipulation